jtm077/Pressure-Project/RNA-Seq Tutorial/Part I.md

 the ```./``` in the command simply represents every directory before your current directory, or the path to get to your current directory.
 We love shortcuts that allows us to not type our directory path out every single time we want to do somehting in it.
 Anyways, you did it!
 You printed ```strawberry milk```!

 You are porbably wondering why we couldn't just type those small and short commands in the terminal itself.
 Well, we could have, but as the tutorial goes on, and you further your interest in bioinformatics, scripts will get longer and more complicated.
 Or, we may want to use them multiple times.
 To help us out and keep track of everything we write, we use ```.sh``` files to run jobs.

+> This is just another helpful tip.
+If you ever want to go back a single directory use the command ```cd ..```.
+Also, you can lok at past commands you run using the up and down arrows on your keyboard, so if you have to rerun a command, you don't have to type it again.
+You're welcome.

 Now you know how to open, edit, and prepare scripts for jobs.
 We just have one more step until we start the science!